opsabarsec/mkdocs-website-template/README.md

 ### Custom Domain

 1. Add a `CNAME` file in your `docs` folder with your domain
-2. Follow the [instructions here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) to configure your domain
+2. Follow the [instructions here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) to configure your domain and DNS settings
-3. Configure your domain's DNS settings
-4. Also enable HTTPS on this page
+3. Also enable HTTPS on this page

 ## Useful Resources